 On the second day of Christmas ADHD gave to me….

 2 Lost Winter Gloves

 And hats, and scarves and outdoor apparel of all types.

 Am I the only one that has to buy new winter accessories every year because I misplace everything?
-This is an ongoing problem in my house – storing and then finding out of season clothing and accessories.

 On the Third day of Christmas ADHD gave to me….